 - We will not pass out paper bulletins.
-Church announcements will continue to be made available online and distributed to the church email list.
-Please contact us if you’re not on this email list and you want to be included: email@example.com.
+Our Weekly Bulletin will continue to be made available on our website (link to Digital Bulletin) and distributed to the church email list.
+Please contact us if you’re not on this email list and you want to be included: firstname.lastname@example.org.

 - When we serve communion, we will use single serve communion packs, so multiple people do not come into contact with the same surfaces.

-- We will not have our Sunday morning children & youth classes in the lower level.
-We will get this started as soon as we have a plan in place to keep everyone safe.
+- We will not have our Sunday morning children & youth classes in the lower level until further notice.
+We will get this started as soon as we have have enough volunteer workers along with having a plan in place to keep everyone safe.
 We love kids, and value ministry to children and youth!

-- The nursery, while not manned through June, will still be available for nursing moms and parents with young children.
+- The nursery, while not manned at this point in time, will still be available for nursing moms and parents with young children.
 We will sanitize everything thoroughly after each service.

 - The building will be thoroughly cleaned and sanitized prior to Sunday morning.
 We will also have church volunteers clean after each service, sanitizing bathrooms and other critical areas.
 Additionally, we’re having the entire building thoroughly cleaned and sanitized every Friday by a cleaning service.
 Contact Erin Wallace, our church admin, if you have any questions about what measures we’re taking and what products we’re using.